Discord-AntiScam/scam-links/README.md

 # Scam Links
 This is a list of most scam links (including rickrolls).
 Make a pull request to add more fake links.
-Some links may not work anymore as they have been taken down. c contains the YouTube IDs.
+Some links may not work anymore as they have been taken down.
 Stay Safe!

 ## Contributors
 ### Discord